 Here is a list of concepts commonly examined in statistics courses:

 - Regression analysis

 Students often start their studies with an elementary statistics course.
-These courses cover probability, frequency distributions, graphing and correlations.
-Other concepts covered may include measures of location and variation, joint and marginal probabilities and regression.
-Students who take this course are often majoring in social, behavioral and physical sciences.
-Graduate students embarking on research projects may also take a course in elementary statistics.
+These courses cover probability, frequency distributions, graphing, and correlations.
+Other concepts covered may include measures of location and variation, joint and marginal probabilities, and regression.
+Students who take this course are often majoring in social, behavioral, and physical sciences.
+Graduate students embarking on research projects may also take a course in descriptive statistics.

-Biostatistics, which is an advanced class, involves the analysis of data from biology experiments.
-Students use regression, frequency distributions and variations in their analyses.
+Biostatistics involves the analysis of data from biology experiments.
+Students use regression, frequency distributions, and variations in their analyses.
 Instead of just studying statistical theory, students are encouraged to analyze the data they gather while completing experiments.

 Statistical Design and Experiment Analysis

 Graduate students who are conducting experiments or research may take a statistical design and experiment analysis class.
 Students learn how to design quality experiments and perform valid analyses of their data.
 Graduate programs that have a dissertation or thesis requirement may require students to take this course.

 Career Info for Statisticians